bwsw/cloudstack-ui/docs/source/CSUI-SSHkeys.rst

 Click "CANCEL" to drop adding a description.

 You can edit the description of an SSH key by clicking |edit icon|.
 Change the existing description in the text field and save the edits.

-The description is saved to account tags if they are supported for the account.
-Account tags can be switched on in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md>`_ by an Administrator.
+The description is saved to account tags.

 SSH Key Action Box
 ~~~~~~~~~~~~~~~~~~~~